By Our Dear Friend, John

 Each of the above, and other similar expressions, indicate that someone is not quite comfortable with Grace.
 These types of statements expose an underlying misunderstanding of, or disbelief in, the part of the Gospel that says “Christ died FOR OUR SINS.”

 The Lordship “Salvationist” does not believe that Christ paid the FULL PRICE for our sins, leaving us nothing to pay.
 He believes that Christ’s death, burial, and resurrection were necessary, but not sufficient.
 He believes that he must add to Christ’s finished work with his repentance from sin, commitment, or perseverance.
-In other words, the Lordship “Salvationist” has accepted Jesus as Lord and Helper, not Lord and Savior.
+In other words, the Lordship “Salvationist” seems to view Jesus as Lord and Helper, not Lord and Savior.

 So, there is belief that does not save.
 It is belief in a false gospel of Christ plus works for salvation, more commonly known as Lordship “salvation.”